allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

 * Acceptable Conduct (A):
   * Members shall
-    * Turn assignments in on the due date
+    * Turn assignments in on the due date, by the time set by JJ.

 * Unacceptable Conduct (U):
   * Members shall not